XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

-# Lab 10 Blue/Green deployments on Kubernetes
+# Lab 11 Blue/Green deployments on Kubernetes with Contour

 During this lab, you will become familiar with Kubernetes networking concepts, like Service and Ingress.